maxonlinux/node-opengpts/README.md

 6. Use ```npm run build``` and then ```npm run start``` to run in production mode.
 You can also install ```pm2``` so you can set up autostart and some other cool features (pls see pm2 docs here: https://pm2.keymetrics.io/docs/usage/quick-start/)

 ### To Do:
-- [x] Ability to send prompt and get a response
+- [x] Ability to send prompts and get a responses
 - [x] Conversation history (interactive communication with model)
 - [ ] Authentication and authorization
 - [ ] User accounts